forest-fire/abstracted-admin/README.md

 - `FIREBASE_DATA_ROOT_URL` - comes from the Firebase console and dictates which DB to connect to

 ### Mocking
-This library supports simple redirecting of all operations to the `firemock` (see [related projects](docs/related.md)) mocking library and the ["Mocking" section](docs/mocking.md) of the docs here to see usage examples.
-In cases where mocking is being used, authentication (and security rights for paths) are not supported.
+This library supports simple redirecting of all operations to the `firemock` mocking library; see [related projects](docs/related.md)) and the ["Mocking" section](docs/mocking.md) of the docs here for more details.
+In cases where mocking is being used, authentication (and security rights for paths) are not supported and therefore the above ENV variables are not required.

 ## Documentation